 Department of Defense

-Through a partnership with the Defense Logistics Agency, the BDP operates the Missouri Procurement Technical Assistance Centers, which assist Missouri businesses in winning local, state and federal government contracts.
+Through a partnership with the Defense Logistics Agency, the BDP operates the Missouri Procurement Technical Assistance Centers (MO PTAC), which assist Missouri businesses in winning local, state and federal government contracts.

 University of Missouri Extension